CloudSmart-Labs/csdataprep/docs/Lab1.md

 You now have two options in this workshop.
 You can walk through the required integration and the APIs involved or you can deploy a sample SaaS integration framework to see how end-to-end integration works.

-Continue to create an integration between the AWS Marketplace SaaS Integration Quickstart in Lab 2.
-[Lab2](https://github.com/tvanceadv/csdataprep/blob/main/docs/Lab2.md)
+Continue to create an integration between the AWS Marketplace SaaS Integration Quickstart in Workshop 2.
+[Workshop2](https://github.com/tvanceadv/csdataprep/blob/main/docs/Lab2.md)

 Clean up instructions
 No action required